bnclabs/gson/docs/collate.md

 ASCII formatted strings are similar to binary comparison of byte arrays.
-Every character in ASCII has a corresponding byte value and byte order has one-one correspondence with character ordering.
+Every character in ASCII has a corresponding byte value and byte order has one-to-one correspondence with character ordering.
 This get complicated once we move on to Unicoded strings.

 Strings are collated as it is received from the input **without un-quoting**